Twinklebear/Charm-experiments/mandelbrot/README.md

 - `--tile W H` specify the width and height of each tile.
 - `--img W H` specify the width and height of the image in tiles.
-- `--samples N` specify the number of subsamples to take for each pixel
+- `--samples N` specify the number of subsamples to take for each pixel along each axis.
+The actual number of samples taken will be the square of this value.

 ## Multithreading Notes